 How vaccines work, the risks and benefits of vaccines, common concerns regarding vaccine safety, vaccines recommended for children 7 to 18 years, vaccines for adults, and vaccines for travel are presented separately.
 (See "Patient education: Why does my child need vaccines?
 (Beyond the Basics)" and "Patient education: Vaccines for children age 7 to 18 years (Beyond the Basics)" and "Patient education: Adult vaccines (Beyond the Basics)" and "Patient education: Vaccines for travel (The Basics)".)

 Inflammation of the liver (hepatitis) can be caused by autoimmune diseases, parasites, toxic drugs, chemical agents, and certain viral infections, including hepatitis B virus (HBV).
 Although the HBV infection often resolves or causes no symptoms, HBV can cause chronic liver disease that leads to progressive liver scarring (cirrhosis) or liver cancer.
 HBV is transmitted by contact with an infected individual's body fluids, such as during unprotected sexual intercourse, by sharing contaminated needles, or from contact with contaminated blood or blood products.
 In addition, HBV can be transmitted from an infected pregnant woman to her baby.
 (See "Patient education: Hepatitis B (Beyond the Basics)".)

 Although most infants are not at high risk for becoming infected with HBV, immunizing during infancy is the most effective way to ensure lifetime protection.

 Timing and dose — HBV vaccination is recommended for all children beginning at birth.
-The series also can be started at a later time.
-The vaccine requires three doses, with the first usually given a day or two after birth.
+The vaccine requires three doses, with the first usually given within 24 hours of birth.
 The second and third doses are given one to two months later and then at 6 to 18 months of age.